Why do we do what we do?

 Engaging with others will enable you and your team to share knowledge and interact with others who may have a different perspective or solution to a task, thus increasing the knowledge and experience of all involved in the process.

-Over your career, the things that drive and motivate you, giving you a sense of purpose and answering your ‘why?’, will change.
+Over your career journey, the things that drive and motivate you, giving you a sense of purpose and answering your ‘why?’, will change.
 What is essential in your 20s will no doubt alter in your 40s and 50s.

 However, the reasons behind having a sense of purpose will remain.
 Creating value, meaning and purpose – for yourself and your business - will continue to drive you to achieve success and answer the ‘why’ that guides your journey.